Consumer medicine information

 Skin and subcutaneous tissue disorders.

-Angioedema, urticaria, rash (erythematous and maculopapular), sweating, oedema periorbital.
+Angioedema, urticaria, rash (erythematous and maculopapular), hyperhidrosis, oedema periorbital.

 Musculoskeletal and connective tissue disorders.